Be My Boyz

-B:My Boyz (also known as Be My Boyz) is a 2025 South Korean boy group reality competition survival show created by SBS.
+Be My Boyz (stylized as B:My Boyz) is a 2025 South Korean boy group reality competition survival show created by SBS.
 It followed the process of creating a new global boy group.
 It premiered on SBS on June 21, 2025, and aired every Saturday at 17:20 (KST).
-The show ended on August 30, 2025, with the formation of an eight-member boy group named YUHZ.
+The show ended on August 30, 2025, with the formation of an eight-member boy group named Yuhz.

 Production and background

 On August 6, 2024, JTBC announced that they would be inviting any boy to apply for their newest survival show.
 The program was revealed to become produced by the creators of Sing Again, and that it would air in 2025.
 After some time, the program moved its production to SBS and revealed that it would air in June 2025.

 On May 1, 2025, B:My Boyz opened all of their social media accounts and unveiled the logo teaser and candid concept photos for the show, followed by revealing the 30 contestants with silhouette mood cuts and closeup concept photos the following day, on May 2, 2025.

 The show was originally supposed to start airing on June 14, 2025, but it was then postponed to the following week, to start on June 21, 2025.